Casiri (Tacna): Hydrology and Paucarani reservoir

 The Rio Uchusuma, a tributary of the Rio Mauri, originates on Casiri.
-A natural lake called Paucarani exists on the southeastern foot of Casiri, and the Quebrada Achuco valley is also located south of Casiri, accompanied by wetlands.
+A natural lake called Paucarani or Paucarini is on the southeastern foot of Casiri, and is an important bird site.
+The Quebrada Achuco valley is located south of Casiri, accompanied by wetlands.
 On the other side, the southeastward-flowing Quebrada Mamuta lies to the north and northeast of the volcano, and to the northwest lie streams which flow through the lake Casiri and the lake Liñuma into the Rio Mauri.
 Volcanic activity has influenced the drainages through the formation of lava dams, altering watersheds.

 An earth dam on the Rio Uchusuma was built in 1982-1986 and forms a reservoir also called Paucarani on the southeastern foot of the volcano just southwest from the natural lake Paucarani.
 This reservoir, which is run by the Junta de Usuarios del Valle de Tacna, has a capacity of 10,500,000 m3 of water and is a key part of the water supply of Tacna; water is transferred from the Paucarani reservoir through the Canal Uchusuma to Tacna, covering 90% of Tacna's water consumption for both irrigation and human use.

 The Paucarani reservoir is also involved in the regulation of the Rio Caplina.
 In 2012, a broken floodgate caused a damaging flood.
 Alterations in the reservoir that increased its storage volume may be responsible for water leaks in the dam; additional problems reported at Paucarani are contamination with heavy metals - especially arsenic.